 Another great tip is to try a body scan.
 Concentrate on trying to relax your muscles one at a time, working down from your head to your toes to release all the tension you are feeling.
-The more you you keep your breathing centered, the less likely you’ll be to experience panic during the appointment.
+The more you keep your breathing centred, the less likely you’ll be to experience panic during the appointment.

 Trying to focus on something else other than the treatment is a simple idea, but easier said than done.
 However, it is still worth doing to reduce your fixation on the procedure at hand.

 Dentists are conscious of the need for distraction and often arrange their rooms to help their patients take their minds off of the treatment.
 Often you will find the radio is on and they have placed funny postcards on the ceiling.